All Episodes

 Absolutely 100% support him.

-So as you look forward to the this 2020 race, Laura, and you and Eric and the family, and you guys have been through a lot in two years, but the bottom line is four separate investigations of exonerated not only the president but the family and everybody else, that's dead.
+So as you look forward to this 2020 race, Laura, and you and Eric and the family, and you guys have been through a lot in two years, but the bottom line is four separate investigations have exonerated not only the president, but the family and everybody else.

-But what is the what are the main themes for 2020 as of now?
+But what are the main themes for 2020 as of now?

 These are things he talked about from day one when he was downstairs at Trump Tower after he came down the escalator.